 “I see its eyes as they move in its head and on to me.
 I feel it looking at me.
 I feel that it apprehends the very nature of my being and at the same time transmits its own.
 I move, but I cannot move from its sight.
 Happily, I am transfixed.” — Jodi Stroman, Gimmicks

 The new era had unleashed a new evil: the birth of the Big Homunculus.
 As the buzzword left the mouth of the Reality TV presenter it was quickly absorbed into the brains of the watchers.
-Some concern was shown for a rabbit hole.
-It lead to the tomb of established law and order.
-But later in the day, the buzzword was rediscovered on the floor of the interrogation room, scrawled on an ancient repeat prescription.
+Some concern was shown for a rabbit hole that lead to the tomb of established law and order.
+Later in the day, the buzzword was rediscovered on the floor of the interrogation room, scrawled on repeat prescription.

 The cybernetic fantasy had become the template for a new kind of unreality.
 Pseudoscience had brought the human population into unerring compliance with the social body.
-All those under the rule of the economy were forgotten.
 Society’s gods were factual data that were fabricated, re-constructed and replicated by the available machines.
 Automation provided freedom of expression under the rule of the economy.
 There would be no need to compete for survival because the thing called society would be ruled over by the majority and finally reach TOTAL DEMOCRACY.

 The databanks recorded banal and mundane behaviours to no end.
 Optimal living conditions were provided to those who could afford it.
 No-one ever complained, not even about the weather as it was modified to optimal seasonal patterns for those who could afford it.